Phi Cassiopeiae

-Phi Cassiopeiae (φ Cas, φ Cassiopeiae) is a multiple star in the constellation Cassiopeia with a combined apparent magnitude of +4.95.
+Phi Cassiopeiae is a multiple star system in the northern constellation of Cassiopeia.
+Its name is a Bayer designation that is Latinized from φ Cassiopeiae, and abbreviated Phi Cas or φ Cas.
+With a combined apparent magnitude of +4.95, it is visible to the naked eye.
 The two brightest components are A and C, sometimes called φ^{1} and φ^{2} Cas. φ Cas A is an F0 bright supergiant of magnitude 4.95 and φ Cas C is a 7.08 magnitude B6 supergiant at 134".

 System

-φ^{1} and φ^{2} Cassiopeiae are the two brightest stars in the field of open cluster NGC 457.
+φ^{1} and φ^{2} Cassiopeiae are the two brightest stars in the field of open cluster NGC 457 (north is down).

-φ Cassiopeiae appears among the stars of the open cluster NGC 457, which is at 2,400pc, but it is uncertain whether it is a member of the cluster. φ Cas is generally treated as having five component stars, designated A to E in order of distance from the brightest star.
-The two components A and C are the brightest members of NGC 457; they are sometimes referred to as φ^{1} and φ^{2} Cassiopeiae.
+φ Cassiopeiae appears among the stars of the open cluster NGC 457, which located at a distance of 2400 pc, but it is uncertain whether φ Cas is a member of this cluster. φ Cas is generally treated as having five component stars, designated A to E in order of distance from the brightest star.
+The two components A and C are the brightest stars in the field of NGC 457; they are sometimes referred to as φ^{1} and φ^{2} Cassiopeiae.
 Component B is a 12th magnitude star 49" from φ^{1}.

-Components D and E and both 10th magnitude B-type main sequence stars in NGC 457, with component E only 42" from φ^{2}.
+Components D and E and both 10th magnitude B-type main sequence stars in the field of NGC 457, with component E only 42" from φ^{2}.
 Another three components are sometimes listed as components of the multiple system, although this is somewhat arbitrary with dozens of members of NGC 457 being found within a few arc-minutes.

-The two supergiants share a similar space motion to the other stars in NGC 457, but their evolutionary status and brightness makes them unlikely members.
+The two supergiants, components A and C, share a similar space motion to the other stars in NGC 457, but their evolutionary status and brightness makes them unlikely members.
 Their Gaia Data Release 2 parallaxes are comparable to other stars in the cluster and consistent with the accepted distance of NGC 457, and component C has been given a 70% likelihood of being a member of the cluster.